 Eligibility for Subsidized Housing is based on several factors, which may include, but is not limited to:

 - Income: HUD defines low-income individuals and families as meeting 80% of the median income of their county or metropolitan area.
 Very-low income is defined as not exceeding 50% of the median income of their county or metropolitan area.
 Household size is also considered when determining income eligibility.

 - Individual applicants must be elderly or disabled individuals or the applicant must be a family and

-- You must be a U.S. citizen or eligible immigrant.
+- You must be a U.S. citizen or an eligible immigrant.